 The Philippines has been a safe city for international students.
 However, the crime rate of the country has significantly increased in recent years.
-Making it essential to carefully follow the safety guidelines issued by the local authorities and check up-to-date weather warnings.
-Let us take a look at the kind of risks -
+Hence it essential to carefully follow the safety guidelines issued by the local authorities and check up-to-date weather warnings.
+Let us take a look at the kind of risks –

 PICKPOCKETS RISK: Present, especially in the beach area and main touristic spots.

 MUGGING RISK: Since reports of muggings are on the rise, one must take caution.